-How do you write a Sample Records Governance Plan document?
+How to write my Sample Records Governance Plan document

 Governance Program Goals

 The Decker, Hubbard and Brown governance plan outlines the content types that will be governed and the organization of the governance model.
 The plan will detail who will govern what and how the content will be governed.

 The Content Committee develops the roadmap and vision for the content management program and insures that the project timelines are socialized and delivered to the organization.
 The Content Manager insures the stakeholder expectations are managed and communicates any issues and change requirements.
 The departmental Content Specialist will train other personnel on asset management and provide requirements to business analyst and are the Go-To leads for business groups.
 The CIO is responsible for the architecture and long term support for the content management system.